AMReX-Codes/amrex-tutorials/Docs/source/Hypre_Install.rst

    These configuration commands do the following:

       - AMReX_DIR: Tells CMake where to find the installed version of AMReX.
-If this is not supplied CMake may be unable to locate the AMReX files or download the file from the latest release on GitHub.
+If this is not supplied, CMake may be unable to locate the AMReX files or it may download the file from the latest release from GitHub.

       - AMReX_HYPRE: Enables AMReX to use HYPRE.

-      - AMReX_FORTRAN: Compile
+      - AMReX_FORTRAN: Enables Fortran for AMReX.

-      - AMReX_FORTRAN_INTERFACES:
+      - AMReX_FORTRAN_INTERFACES: Enables the Fortran API.

-      - AMReX_LINEAR_SOLVERS: This command is specific to the examples codes install configuration, i.e. CMakeLists.txt.
+      - AMReX_LINEAR_SOLVERS: This command is specific to the ``ExamplesCodes`` install configuration, i.e. CMakeLists.txt.
 It tells CMake to compile all the linear solver examples.

 #.
-After setting up the configuration we build the executables with
+After setting up the configuration, we build the executables with
    CMake.
 This command will build the files according to the configuration in the current directory using 4 processes (``-j4``).